techatpark/website/site/content/posts/beyond-ci-cd.md

    - Bigger upgrades are like mountains.
 Climbing a mountain in one shot is challenging.
 Similarly, big upgrades require significant time and money.
    - Frequent upgrades are like steps up the mountain.
 Regular upgrades make reaching the summit easier, with only a little extra effort and cost needed.

-3. **Is this possible to do without proper automation?**
+3. **Is there any pre-request to implement this?**

-   **Answer**: No. Considering this can cause side effects, we should only proceed when thorough testing is possible (either automated or manual).
-In fact, without proper automation, this approach can backfire heavily.
+   **Answer**: Yes.
+We need the propery automation before you start with this. if there is not enough automation, better you work on that before you implement this.

 4. **Known Limitations**
    - [Maven coordinate changes](https://mvnrepository.com/artifact/io.jsonwebtoken/jjwt) are not handled.
-   - Created developer ambiguity.
-Work is in progress to find the differences and communicate them to developers.
+   - Identify the missing upgrades - Build failes due to missing upgrades. but, he should know which is the missing upgrade.
+Work is in progress to find the differences and communicate clearly to developers.